JavaScript Bootcamps Online Review: Everything You Need to Know Before You Enroll

 Think of it as a buyer’s guide.
 You wouldn’t spend $10,000–$15,000 on a program without checking the receipts.
 Good reviews cover curriculum quality, instructor experience, job placement rates, and student support.
 The bad ones just repeat whatever the school’s website says.

 Here’s the thing — not all bootcamps are created equal.
-Some are the real deal.
+Some are strong options.
 Others are glorified YouTube playlists with a price tag.

 Key Concepts You’ll Encounter